Learn more about our Financial Modeling Classes

 Why Learn Financial Modeling at NYIM?

-Build Intuition & Analytical Skills: Throughout the course we will use real-world examples and financial data so you're prepared for a position as a financial analyst.
-We use these examples to help build intuition for how financial modeling, accounting, and valuation work together, instead of just providing unfounded formulas.
+- Build Intuition & Analytical Skills: Throughout the course, we will use real-world examples and financial data, so you're prepared for a position as a financial analyst.
+We use these examples to help build intuition for how Excel modeling, financial accounting, and valuation work together, instead of just providing unfounded formulas.
 You will also read company financials, presentations, and management commentary to determine the revenue projections and profitability ratios.

-Excel Tricks: The class provide extensive Excel tips and tricks that you will need to cut down errors and hours of work daily.
+- Excel Tricks: A keys to success for any financial analyst is efficiency.
+The class provides extensive Excel tips and tricks that you will need to cut down errors and hours of work.

-100% Practical: We've cultivated a class that focuses 100% on the practical skills and knowledge required for analyst and associate positions at investment banking, hedge funds, private equity, and asset management.
+- 100% Practical: We've cultivated a course that focuses 100% on the practical skills and knowledge required for analyst and associate positions at investment banking, hedge funds, private equity, and asset management.

 100+ 5-star Yelp Reviews: Best Financial Modeling Classes NYC